Felteng/sharesphere-api/README.md

 - [Code Institute](https://codeinstitute.net/) for introduction and walkthrough of django and django rest framework.

-- Adam Lapinski from Code Institute for his [drf-api walkthrough](https://github.com/Code-Institute-Solutions/drf-api/tree/ed54af9450e64d71bc4ecf16af0c35d00829a106) which was referred to on various occassions in this API.
+- Adam Lapinski from Code Institute for his [drf-api walkthrough](https://github.com/Code-Institute-Solutions/drf-api/tree/ed54af9450e64d71bc4ecf16af0c35d00829a106) which was referred to on various occasions in this API.

 - [Django REST framewok documentation](https://www.django-rest-framework.org).